15 Best Tips for Surviving Flight Cancellations

 There will be times when none of these strategies work and you might not have access to a lounge, a nice hotel or even food.
 It seems my daughter had everything go wrong when she was stuck those 36 hours at DFW.
 She arrived just as the airport restaurants were closing on her late night flight.
 Even though Frontier handed out meal vouchers, there was no where to use them.

 A protein bar, some nuts or crackers, would have come in handy.
 Now, she never flies without some kind of snack or food with her.
-After her experience, even when flying an airline that passes out snacks, I pack a snack box.
+After her experience, even when I’m flying an airline that passes out in-flight snacks, I pack my own snack box.
 That way, no matter what, I’ve got something to eat.
-Of course, lounges can be helpful for grabbing a meal or snack but they aren’t always open either.
+Of course, lounges can be useful for grabbing food but even they aren’t open 24/7.

 11. Have Cash on Hand

-Even though it feels like we live in an almost cashless society sometimes, having some cash on hand for incidentals is another helpful thing you can do to prepare for a flight cancellation.
-Not only is cash essential for small purchases and tips but having cash might be the difference in being comfortable or not.
+Even though it feels like we live in a cashless society at time, having some cash on hand for incidentals when you travel is another helpful thing you can do to help prepare for a flight cancellation.
+Not only is cash essential for small purchases and tips but having cash might be the difference in eating or not.

-Imagine my daughter, unable to use her meal vouchers at the airport, arriving to her hotel, and finding cash only vending machines when she had no cash.
+Imagine my daughter, unable to use her meal vouchers at the airport, arriving to her hotel (I use the word hotel lightly) and finding cash only vending machines when she had no cash.
 Like I said, her luck really ran out that trip.
-If you ever find yourself in a similar cancellation situation and don’t have cash with, consider locating an ATM in the airport. just in case.
+If you ever find yourself in a similar flight cancellation situation and don’t have cash, consider locating an ATM in the airport to have some on-hand.

 13. Know the Airport Layout

-Another good thing you can do to prepare for flight cancellations is know a bit about the layout of the airport you are traveling through.
-That way if worse comes to worse, and you have to stay at the airport for a long period of time, you can find a more peaceful place to pass the time.
+Flight cancellations can also be a bit easier if you know the layout of the airport you are traveling through.
+That way if worse comes to worse and you have to stay at the airport for a long period of time, you can find a more peaceful place to pass the time.
+Some airports like Chicago’s O’Hare have hotels attached and some have pod-type, or minute sleep rooms where you can pay for a few hours of sleep.

-I saw videos of passengers in Atlanta who chose to wait out the cancellations in the rain forest-themed hallway between Terminals A and B in.
-This area of Hartsfield Jackson is known for its soothing sounds and low lighting and is a better area for resting than the bright lights and crowds of the terminal waiting areas.
+In Atlanta, there were videos of smart passengers who sought out the popular rainforest-themed, dark walkway between Terminals A and B. This area is known for its soothing jungle sounds and low lighting and is a much better place for resting and sleeping than the bright fluorescent lights of the waiting areas inside the terminals.
+One way to website Sleeping in Airports can offer tips.

 14. Purchase Travel Insurance